-Ndongo Sylla is head of programmes at the Rosa Luxemburg Foundation is well-known for his books published by Pluto: The Fair Trade Scandal or Africa’s Last Colonial Currency.
-The CFA Franc Story.
+Ndongo Samba Sylla is head of programmes at the Rosa Luxemburg Foundation is the author of The Fair Trade Scandal and Africa’s Last Colonial Currency: The CFA Franc Story.

 ‘A timely and engaging book using the lens of monetary sovereignty to analyze the African continent’s economic challenges.
 A must read’- Stephanie Kelton, Professor, Stonybrook University, and author of the New York Times Bestseller 'The Deficit Myth'

 'Opens the canvas to reflect on the economic and monetary dependence of the entire continent, picking up the unfinished business of economic and financial decolonization, updating it empirically and conceptually right up to the present conjuncture of the Covid- 19 pandemic, which has further exposed inequalities'- Sabelo J. Ndlovu-Gatsheni, Professor and Chair of Epistemologies of the Global South at the University of Bayreuth

 'A fresh and innovative view on Africa's entanglement in the world's financial and monetary system.
 Its point of departure - that Africa has long been a part of global finance - is absolutely necessary if we are to understand the future trajectory of Africa's political economy'- Randall Germain is Professor of Political Science at Carleton University